SEO Keyword Research Guide: How to Identify the Best Keywords for Quality Traffic

 These metrics include:

-It also is highly dependant on your backlink profile – Whether you can attract as many or more backlinks for your new page quickly and whether your domain as a whole has an equal or higher domain rating.
+It also is highly dependent on your backlink profile—whether you can attract as many or more backlinks for your new page quickly and whether your domain as a whole has an equal or higher domain rating.

-Link building and domain rating are big challenges on its own and require more planning.
-Generally, it is helpful to study the top 10 search results closely and figure whether these websites appear “beatable” so that your SEO efforts are more likely to come to fruition.
+Link building and domain rating are big challenges on their own and require more planning.
+Generally, it is helpful to study the top 10 search results closely and figure out whether these websites appear “beatable” so that your SEO efforts are more likely to come to fruition.

 Top 10 Assessment Summary: